 What is a Whetstone Knife Sharpener?
+Learn The Basics!

-kitchen Knives and other sharp tools such as scissors and scythes become blunt with regular use, which is why they need maintaining and sharpening.
+Kitchen knives and other sharp tools such as scissors and scythes become blunt with regular use, which is why they need maintaining and sharpening.
 The tool used to sharpen these sharp tools is often called a whetstone.